eavonius/powerdelivery/reference.markdown

   param($target, $config, $node)

   # Displays "x.x.x.1" or "x.x.x.2" depending on
-  # which node the role is executing on
+  # which host the role is executing on
   Write-Host $node
 }
 {% endhighlight %}